ionic-team/vscode-ionic/roadmap.md

 ## Pin Dependencies

 - (4) Recommend applying exact version numbers in package.json rather than ~ or ^ or next

-## Debugging

-- Launch json can be added which sets up debugging with F5 which is a lot easier than clicking Debug > Web

 ## Ionitron / ChatGPT